entando/entando-docs/vuepress/docs/next/tutorials/samples/customer-portal.md

 * Docker installed and running

 ### Automatic Install with App Builder
-Install the Customer Portal in a few simple steps from the Entando App Builder.
+Install the Customer Portal in a few simple steps by integrating the Entando Hub into your App Builder.
+In the Hub, you can update or roll back versions of a bundle at any time.
-1. Go to the Repository from the left navigation bar, enter Entando Hub in the Registry field at the top of the page.
+1. From your App Builder, go to the Repository from the left navigation bar.
+Enter Entando Hub in the Registry field at the top of the page.
 You will now have access to the Hub.

 2. `Install` the two bundles for the Customer Portal from the Catalog.
-Once completed, it is ready for use.
-Update the bundle version at any time.
+Once complete, the Portal is ready for use.

-To go directly to your Portal, navigate to Pages Management, use the Actions for the Customer Portal and select View Published Page.
+To go directly to your Portal, navigate to `Pages Management`, use the `Actions` for the Customer Portal and select `View Published Page`.

 ![Entando Hub](./images/custportal-entando-hub.png)